epigraphy-info/epigraphy-info/documents/workshop_10/abstracts/Ariano.md

 ---
 layout: abstract
-title: "TBA"
+title: "From stone to dataset"
-subtitle: "TBA"
+subtitle: "Proposing a digital workflow for analyzing out-ofcontext inscriptions.
+An example of a votive dedication in Eastern Sicily"
-authors: "Gregor Diez (Universität Graz)"
+authors: "Maria Rosaria Ariano (Sapienza Università di Roma)"
 ---

 ## Abstract